 - Bounce rate: The percentage of website visitors that leave your website after visiting one page and not interacting with anything.

-When evaluating conversion, bounce and exit rates for any given page on your website, consider the purpose of that particular page.
+When evaluating conversion, bounce, and exit rates for any given page on your website, consider the purpose of that particular page.
 For example, your unit listing page displays available units and enables customers to reserve a unit online.
 After they reserve a unit, they likely will leave your website and go on surfing the web.
 That page will likely have a high exit rate, but that isn’t necessarily a bad thing.
 However, it is a problem if that same page has a high bounce rate, as that means a high amount of website traffic is quickly navigating away without renting a storage unit.

 Why are visitors bouncing from your self-storage website?

 If bounce rates on your website are high (more than 50%), that is bad for your conversion rate.
-High exit rate and bounce rates are often a sign of technical problems with your website that cause it to load slowly or crash, or you are simply offering a clunky user experience.
+High exit rates and bounce rates are often a sign of technical problems with your website that cause it to load slowly or crash, or you are simply offering a clunky user experience.
 There might also be an expired security certificate and visitors are being warned that your site is not safe.

 Keep in mind that about half of all your traffic comes from mobile devices.
 If your website is not optimized to be displayed on mobile, users on those devices are more likely to bounce quickly.